Software Engineer Jobs in USA with Visa Sponsorship

 What degree do I need to get sponsored as a software engineer?

-A bachelor's degree in computer science, software engineering, or a closely related field is the standard requirement for H-1B sponsorship.
+A bachelor's degree in computer science, software engineering, or a closely related field is the standard requirement for H-1B visa sponsorship.
 Equivalent experience can sometimes substitute (generally 3 years of progressive experience per year of missing education), but having a directly relevant degree makes the H-1B petition significantly stronger.

 Can self-taught software engineers get visa sponsorship?